camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 ## Prerequisites

 The **Automation Anywhere Connector** allows you to orchestrate an Automation Anywhere queue from your BPMN process with [Automation Anywhere RPA](https://www.automationanywhere.com/).
-In order to start using the Connector, you have to have a running Automation Anywhere instance we configured API service.
+To start using the Connector, you have to have a running Automation Anywhere instance we configured API service.
 Please refer to the [official documentation page](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/aae-client/bot-creator/using-the-workbench/cloud-install.html) to learn more how to install and configure Automation Anywhere API service.

 ## Create an Automation Anywhere Connector task

-To use an **Automation Anywhere Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
+To use an **Automation Anywhere Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu or create a new Connector task by using the **Append Connector** context menu.
 Follow [our guide on using Connectors](../use-connectors.md) to learn more.

 ## Make your Automation Anywhere Connector executable